 As a member of Innerworkings' Global Team, Amy collaborates with senior leaders to drive strategic priorities and corporate direction.
 When she's not helping brands improve their marketing strategies, Amy is a competitive triathlete, member of Team USA Duathlon, and volunteers with the San Francisco American Marketing Association and her College Alumni Board (St. Olaf).

 I believe that technology will help remove barriers to quality information and care, and I'm passionate about bringing my expertise to places that need it most.
-This fall, he will be Assistant XC Coach for his hometown high school, remotely managing performance and injury from his base in NYC as the team chases their first Indiana State Championship.
+He's curently the Assistant Coach for his hometown high school, remotely managing performance and injury from his base in NYC as the team chases their first Indiana State Championship.

 Previously, I've served as a Fitness Specialist at The New York Athletic Club, a club that champions amateur athletics and has been home to countless Olympians since its inception in 1868.
 I also served as a Resident Assistant during graduate school, responsible for developing culture, creating activity programming, serving as a role model, and counseling students through undergraduate life.

 Additionally, Blake has been featured in numerous magazine publications for topics related to physical therapy, health & wellness.

 Bill Fabrocini is a clinical specialist in orthopedic physical therapy and sports performance training coach.
 He has worked at the Aspen Club Sports Medicine Institute in various capacities since 1989 along with running his own training and consulting business, Bill Fabrocini LLC.
 During the course of his 30 year career he has designed exercise programs for several prestigious companies both on the private and public sector.
 He has also worked with athletes from a broad range including Olympic medalists, professional sports, collegiate sports, ballet dancers and companies, youth sport organizations, and the everyday recreational athlete.
 Most recently he served as the rehabilitation and strength conditioning advisor for the Guadalajara Chivas in the Mexican professional soccer league.